-Key TCM Actions & Medicinal Uses: Promotes Yin/Clears Heat: whooping cough, tuberculosis, dry cough, eczema, headaches, dry bowels.
-Promotes Tissue Repair/Stops Bleeding: all types of ulcers: stomach ulcers, duodenal ulcers, boils, skin ulcers, bone repair, sprains, wounds, internal or external hemorrhage, low back pain, blood in the urine.
-Builds Blood and Qi: scanty menses, scanty urination, dry skin, anemia.
+Medicinal Uses: Whooping cough, tuberculosis, dry cough, eczema, headaches, dry bowels, all types of ulcers, stomach ulcers, duodenal ulcers, boils, skin ulcers, bone repair, sprains, wounds, internal or external hemorrhage, low back pain, blood in the urine, scanty menses, scanty urination, dry skin, anemia.

 Caution: Do not use when nursing.
 Caution using on broken or abraded skin lesions.

 History/Folklore: Comfrey has been used since Roman times.
 The plant’s name, “comfrey” is derived from the Latin “con firma” meaning “grow together” referred to the plant’s purported ability to knit bones back together and the Greek word, “symphyo” which is the root of the generic name, Symphytum which means “to unite.”

 Comfrey is an example of an herb that the Native American Indians excelled at using.
 It was introduced to them by early European pilgrims.
 The Native Tribes quickly expanded the plant’s usage beyond the European’s usage, thereby highlighting their superior ability and skill at using herbs compared to the Europeans who ended up learning these new applications from the Native Americans.